notSam25/LadueQuotes/README.md

 >  "But how do you make a pointer though?" - Noah Woke
 >
 >  "I added multiplayer and now the entire code broke" - Knowah Woke
+>
+>  "Light theme isn't that bad okay?
+Thats honestly" Know Of A Wolk